-In the southern hemisphere the statistical study of the occurrence of backscatter with TIG reported by Kane et al. (2012) is relevant to this discussion of sub-auroral irregularities.
+In the Southern Hemisphere, the statistical study of the occurrence of backscatter with TIG reported by Kane et al. (2012) is relevant to this discussion of sub-auroral irregularities.
 They found a decrease in quiet-time F region backscatter when the Pedersen conductance modeled on the basis of IRI is high, as shown in Fig. 19.
-This finding is a convincing demonstration of the shorting effect of a conducting E layer on the occurrence of small-scale mid-latitude Fregion irregularities.
+This finding is a convincing demonstration of the shorting effect of a conducting E layer on the occurrence of small-scale mid-latitude F region irregularities.

-111 Ruohoniemi et al. (1988) described GBR radar observations of a sub-auroral backscatter feature that regularly occurs near dusk.
-Subsequently, the topic was treated comprehensively over many radars and the backscatter named by Hosokawa et al. (2001) as Dusk Scatter Event (DUSE).
-Hosokawa and Nishitani (2010) applied HOK and KSR data to determine that the center of DUSE corresponds to the minimum of a modelled trough, indicating an association with the poleward wall of the trough.
+Ruohoniemi et al. (1988) described GBR radar observations of a sub-auroral backscatter feature that regularly occurs near dusk.
+Subsequently, the topic was treated comprehensively over many radars and the backscatter named by Hosokawa et al. (2001) as dusk scatter event (DUSE).
+Hosokawa and Nishitani (2010) applied HOK and KSR data to determine that the center of DUSE corresponds to the minimum of a modeled trough, indicating an association with the poleward wall of the trough.
 Once again, the strong density gradient in the poleward wall of the trough is thought to play a role in generating irregularities.

 In summary, the occurrence of coherent backscatter using the mid-latitude radars from latitudes equatorward of the equatorward edge of the auroral oval is now well-established.
 One category, namely SAIS, is a prominent feature of the nightside observations.
 It is characterized by low Doppler velocities and small spectral widths such that care must be exercised to discriminate it from ground scatter.
-A number of observational results indicate that the conducting E layer during the day suppresses the occurrence of F region irregularities.
+A number of observational results indicate that the conducting E layer during the day suppresses the occurrence of Fregion irregularities.
 Theoretical work has demonstrated that the TGI and GDI combined with turbulent cascade can account for SAIS.
 More varieties of sub-auroral backscatter have been reported.
 It is noted that the sub-auroral ionosphere has advantages over the high-latitude ionosphere for resolving the background plasma parameters with sufficient confidence and precision to test ideas of plasma instability.
-One research direction would be to model on first principles the shorting effect of E region ${1}1130$ conductivity.
-Another would be to adapt the modelling work performed on SAIS events to routinely account for the occurrence or non-occurrence of SAIS.
+One research direction would be to model on first principles the shorting effect of E region conductivity.
+Another would be to adapt the modeling work performed on SAIS events to routinely account for the occurrence or non-occurrence of SAIS.

-Temperate Mid-latitude Irregularities
+Temperate mid-latitude irregularities

-The SuperDARN radars on Hokkaido are located at $\sim 37^{\circ}$ N MLAT which is more than 10° lower than the latitudes of the U.S. mid-latitude radars.
-This difference is comparable to that between the auroral and U.S. radars.
-Consequently, it seems appropriate to allow for the possibility of significant variations between the 'higher' sub-auroral latitudes and the 'lower' sub-auroral latitudes observed by the HOP radars.
+The SuperDARN radars on Hokkaido are located at $\sim$ 37° N MLAT which is more than 10° lower than the latitudes of the US mid-latitude radars.
+This difference is comparable to that between the auroral and US radars.
+Consequently, it seems appropriate to allow for the possibility of significant variations between the "higher" sub-auroral latitudes and the "lower" sub-auroral latitudes observed by the HOP radars.
 The irregularities encountered routinely in HOK/HKW observations are designated as temperate mid-latitude in type.

-Ogawa et al. (2009) described backscatter from the E and F regions on the nightside that is $^{43}1142$ associated with the passage of Medium-Scale Traveling Ionospheric Disturbances (MSTIDs) $^{4\,6}{4\,7}1143$ through the radar FOV.
+Ogawa et al. (2009) described backscatter from the E and F regions on the nightside that is associated with the passage of medium-scale traveling ionospheric disturbances (MSTIDs) through the radar FOV.
 Figure 20 shows an example.
-The MSTIDs were found to be 49501144 propagating in southeast / southwest directions with phase speeds of 120-170 m s-1 and 531145 horizontal wavelengths of 300-600 km.
-Some activity showed a clear linkage between F region Doppler velocity variations and alternations in power visible as striations in time-range plots.
-The F region observations were interpreted in terms of $\mathbf{E} \times \mathbf{B}$ instability at the bottom of the F
+The MSTIDs were found to be propagating in southeast/southwest directions with phase speeds of $120-170 \text{ m s}^{-1}$ and horizontal